 At the center of the diagram is the emphasis of obtaining evidence of the school's compliance with the K12 standards.
 Schools applying for certification or re-certification prepare a report of their self-assessment of compliance with the standards in each area of the Certification Assessment Instrument or CAI.
 The school's assessment is based on their evidence for the items in these nine different areas, of which are found on the outer frame of the diagram above.
 Hence, the school also puts together the different evidences that support their self-rating.
 During the certification visit, the team of certifiers verify the school's CAI report and examine the different evidences presented.
 Thus, instead of ascertaining the school's level of meeting the standards based on their perception, this instrument prompts certifiers to verify in more concrete terms the extent of evidences the school actually has.
 By shifting the focus to observable and tangible evidences, both school and certifiers have a common basis for evaluation.
-For the school and certification status are made in line with the presentation and examination of evidences.
+For the school and certifiers' guidance, a section on Examples of Compliance Evidence is found at the end of every area.
+Decisions about the final certification status are made in line with the presentation and examination of evidences.